digitalfondue/df-model-storage/README.md

 ## TODO

-Add some kind of minimization/test/bower packaging.
+Add some kind of minimization.